POW! Thanet is a festival of Arts and Culture celebrating and exploring issues around Feminism, Women and Girls

 POW!
 Thanet was founded by local freelance arts manager, Christina Clark-McQuaid in November 2015, with the first festival taking place in March 2016.

-With two successful years behind us, POW!
+With three successful years behind us, POW!
 Thanet has developed an exciting programme of artistic diversity and cultural engagement.
-The previous two festivals were managed on a voluntary basis by a team of 7 professional women and it is due to their passion and dedication that by 2017 we were able to programme 58 events in 20 venues across 4 days!
+The 2018 festival was managed by a team of five professional women, supported by POW!s Trustees and helped by over 30 outstanding volunteers and we were able to programme 57 events in 28 venues!

 Let's CELEBRATE the creative wealth of women!